michmich112/teleporter/README.md

 ## Installation

+> **Warning**
+> Note: With Chrome blocking the use of extensions using Manifest V2, the instructions below will not work.
+To still use the benefits of this extension use the instructions under the **Install Errors** section

 Copy or clone the repo, then open chrome and go to [chrome://extensions/](chrome://extensions/) which will bring you to the extension manager page.
 Set your extensions as `Developer mode`, which can be enabled in the upper right corner.
 On the extension manager, go to the upper left corner to `Load Unpacked`, click on it, then select the repo on your local system.
 Toggle the extension on and you are ready to go.

+### Install Errors
+If you encounter errors when installing, this may be due to Chromes migration away from Manifest V2.
+We currently have an issue open to migrate this extension to Manifest V3 (#24) but until then, please use the following workaround:

+1. Copy the contents from [teleport.js](https://github.com/michmich112/teleporter/blob/master/teleport.js)
+2. On your Gathertown tab, open the dev-tools (`F12`)
+3. Go to the `console` tool, in your browser's dev-tools
+4. Paste the content you copied into the `console` tool and press `Enter`
+5. You're good to go!

 ## Usage